What Does It Mean to Be a Citizen? is my post and lesson plan at The New York Times Learning Network.

 Number two is The Community Organizing Toolkit.
 I was a community organizer for nineteen years prior to becoming a classroom teacher.
 I believe organizing is an extraordinarily effective way to develop leadership, learn, and create social change.
 Though I have a number of issues with how this animated, text, and audio presentation portrays organizing, it still gives an important perspective for people to hear.

-The other number one site is EL Civics For ESL Students.
+The number one site is EL Civics For ESL Students.
 Christina Niven has designed a wonderful site to help people learn about the United States and everyday life skills.
 The images, text, design, and support materials are very accessible to all levels of English Language Learners.

 Karen Hilgemanhas developed a number of additional online citizenship activities.